 Cheating, plagiarism or copying of another student's work will be viewed seriously by the school.
-If malpractice is proven then a zero result will be recorded for that assessment task and an official 'N' warning letter will be issued.
+Malpractice is any attempt to gain an unfair advantage over other students.
+If malpractice is proven, then a zero result will be recorded for that assessment task and an official 'N' warning letter will be issued.
 Consideration may be given to further action.